smansri/elevate_2025/prompts for elevate/create_hunting_package.md

     %% Step 1: Analyse Campaign Report
     Cline->>GTI: get_collection_report, get_entities_related_to_a_collection, get_collection_timeline_events, search_threats, get_threat_intel
-    Extract threat actors, malwares, ttps.
-Extract any YARA rules from the report
+    Extract the report details, such as TTPs, behavioural indicators, and IOCs from the report.

     %% Step 2: Search TIP
     Cline->>TIP: get_latest_reports, search_indicators, search_malware, search_threat_actors
-    Enrich information from Step 1 from TIP.
+    Enrich the information from Step 1 from the TIP with any new TTPs, indicators or malwares.

+    %% Step 3: Analyse the TTPs and behaviours retrieved from Step 1 and Step 2 Cline->>Analyst: Present the TTPs and behaviours to the analyst for review and ask for confirmation to proceed.

-    %% Step 3: Rule Development
+    %% Step 4: Rule Development
-    Note: Draft YARA-L Rule based on the TTPs found in the report and present to user
+    Using the information from Step 3, draft a YARA-L rule based on the ttps and behaviours and present it to the user.
+Use the YARA-L style guide from here: elevate_2025/prompts for elevate/SECOPS_YARAL_STYLE_GUIDE.md

-    %% Step 4: Ask User
+    %% Step 5: Ask User
-    Cline->>User: Ask the user to review the YARA-L rules created.
+    Cline->>Analyst: Ask the user to review the YARA-L rules created.

-    %% Step 5: Commit the YARA-L Rules to Repository Cline->>Github: create_or_update_file in google_secops/rules repository
+    %% Step 6: Commit the YARA-L Rules to Repository Cline->>Github: create_or_update_file in google_secops/rules repository and commit them to the repository

     (OPTIONAL)
+    %% Step 7: If there are any YARA rules in the report, create a YARA rule in virustotal-mcp.
-    %% Step 6: Extract YARA rules from Campaign Report or TIP if any Cline->>GTI: get_collection_report, get_entities_related_to_a_collection, get_collection_timeline_events, search_threats, get_threat_intel
+    Cline->>GTI: get_collection_report, get_entities_related_to_a_collection, get_collection_timeline_events, search_threats, get_threat_intel
-    Cline->>TIP: search_indicators, search_malware, search_threat_actors
+    Note, leverage the hunting_rulesets relationship in the `get_collection_report` tool Cline->>TIP: search_indicators, search_malware, search_threat_actors

-    %% Step 7: Create Livehunt Rules in Google Threat Intelligence Cline->>VT `create_hunting_ruleset`
+    %% Step 8: Create Livehunt Rules in Google Threat Intelligence Cline->>VT `create_hunting_ruleset`

     Cline->>Developer/Engineer: attempt_completion(result="Hunting Package created.")